jshuadvd/hacks-n-notes/javascript/code_modificators.md

 # Code Modificators

+> Code modificators are scripts that traverse javascript files and can modify it's contents programatically.

+## JSCodeshift

 > [JSCodeShift](https://github.com/facebook/jscodeshift) is a code modificator tool that wraps Recast with a JQuery-like API.
-Code modificators are scripts that traverse javascript files and can modify it's contents programatically.
 >
 > It works by reading the javascript file text as input to turn it into AST (Abstract Syntax Trees)